DarklightGames/io_scene_psk_psa/README.md

 This software is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.

+# Installation
+For Blender 4.2 and higher, download the latest version from the [Blender Extensions](https://extensions.blender.org/add-ons/io-scene-psk-psa/) platform.

+For Blender 4.1 and lower, see [Legacy Compatibility](#legacy-compatibility).

 # Features
 * Full PSK/PSA import and export capabilities.
 * Non-standard file section data (.pskx) is supported for import only (vertex normals, extra UV channels, vertex colors, shape keys).